RCGI-STMI/U-DeepFWI/README.md

 ```

-After that, we can run the training / test by running the following command
+After that, we can run the training/test by running the following command

 ```
 python3 train.py